-Dew Claws: Chris Zink VETERINARY SPORTS TRAINER Diplomate, American College of Veterinary Sports Medicine and Rehabilitation, Diplomate, American College of Veterinary Pathologists Veterinary Sports Trainer
+Golden Retriever pedigrees: K9Data Chris Zink VETERINARY SPORTS TRAINER Diplomat, American College of Veterinary Sports Medicine and Rehabilitation, Diplomat, American College of Veterinary Pathologists Veterinary Sports Trainer

 Chris Zink is a canine Sports Medicine Consultant, evaluating canine structure and locomotion and designing individualized retraining and conditioning programs for canine athletes.
 She is the award-winning author of Peak Performance: Coaching the Canine Athlete and Dog Health, Nutrition for Dummies and The Agility Advantage.
 She is also a co-author of Jumping From A to Z: Teach Your Dog to Soar and the DVD Building the Canine Athlete.
 Her books have been translated into numerous languages worldwide.

 Dr. Zink has also obtained more than 80 agility, obedience, retrieving, tracking and conformation titles on dogs from the sporting, herding, working, terrier and hound groups.
 She was voted Outstanding Woman Veterinarian in 2009.
 Dr. Zink presents Coaching the Canine Athlete® seminars worldwide to rave reviews.
 Her veterinary training and experience in canine athletics provide a unique perspective on canine sports medicine.